PeterWone/Antipodean/spike/Villain's monologue.md

 Her gaze swept the galleries.
 "I know what you did."
 She sighed heavily.

 "I also know you can't help yourselves, but a warning is what he would have done."
+She gathered, drawing herself up, accusing gaze sweeping their eyes.

 "We are not your thralls.
 What you are doing is slavery with lipstick.
 If people choose to submit, that is their prerogative, but if you try to force we who are free, defence will be pre-emptive."